aqibmumtaz/AI-Mini-Agent/README.md

-# BitLogix-ASR JIRA Worklog MCP Server & CLI
+# JIRA Worklog MCP Server & CLI

 ## Project Description

-BitLogix-ASR JIRA Worklog MCP is a developer productivity toolkit for automating JIRA worklog entries, ticket management, and reporting.
+JIRA Worklog MCP is a developer productivity toolkit for automating JIRA worklog entries, ticket management, and reporting.
 It supports multiple workflows:
 - **CLI/manual logging** for developers who prefer the terminal or git hooks
 - **HTTP API server** for integration with other tools